jcrobak/parquet-python/docs/source/details.rst

 Data Types
 ----------

-There is fairly good correspondence between pandas data-types and parquet simple and logical data types.
+There is fairly good correspondence between pandas data-types and Parquet simple and logical data types.
 The `types documentation <https://github.com/Parquet/parquet-format/blob/master/LogicalTypes.md>`_ gives details of the implementation spec.